jeremytammik/voltage_controlled_relay/README.md

 &nbsp; f = 1 / 2&pi;RC

-Say we would like a cut-off frequency of 20 Hz to remove influences both from very short bursts of noise as well as the hum from 50 Hz grid mains, and given that R is fixed at ca. 10 kOhm by the ADC requirements, a suitable capacitor would have
+Say we would like a cut-off frequency of 20 Hz to remove influences both from very short bursts of noise as well as the hum from 50 Hz grid mains, and given that R is fixed at ca. 10 kOhm by the ADC requirements, a suitable capacitor would have about

 &nbsp; C = 1 / (20 &middot; 2&pi; &middot; 10k) = 1/1257120 = 8e-7 = 0.8 uF